AndrewRadev/blog/about.md

 ## Ruby

 I don't have that many published Ruby gems, compared to how long I've been working on the language.
-I guess working professionally in it means I tend to focus spare time on other things.
+I guess working professionally in it means I tend to focus my spare time on other things, for the sake of variety.
 Here's a few of my projects, though:

-- [vimrunner](https://github.com/AndrewRadev/Vimrunner) is a ruby library that lets you spawn a vim instance and control it.
-This could be useful for integration tests for vim plugins and it's actually being used for CI in [some of my own plugins](http://travis-ci.org/#!/AndrewRadev/splitjoin.vim) and a few others (like [runspec.vim](http://travis-ci.org/#!/mudge/runspec.vim), [vim-elixir](https://github.com/elixir-editors/vim-elixir), [vim-ruby](https://github.com/vim-ruby/vim-ruby)).
+- [vimrunner](https://github.com/AndrewRadev/Vimrunner) is a ruby library that lets you spawn a Vim instance and control it.
+This could be useful for integration tests for Vim plugins and it's actually being used for CI in [some of my own plugins](http://travis-ci.org/#!/AndrewRadev/splitjoin.vim) and a few others (like [runspec.vim](http://travis-ci.org/#!/mudge/runspec.vim), [vim-elixir](https://github.com/elixir-editors/vim-elixir), [vim-ruby](https://github.com/vim-ruby/vim-ruby)).
 - [progressor](https://github.com/AndrewRadev/progressor) is a ruby gem that lets you measure loops of a long-running task and show some estimation of the remaining time.
 Useful for long data migrations, for instance.
 - [ctags_reader](https://github.com/AndrewRadev/ctags_reader) is a little library to read ctags "tags" files and give you an interface to query them in a similar way that a text editor would.
 It's useful for some super-simple static analysis of code.
 I've used it to generate documentation links in non-API docs.
 - [waiting-on-rails](https://github.com/AndrewRadev/waiting-on-rails) runs the `rails` command, while also playing some relaxing elevator music until the server boots.
 Convenient for that legacy monolith you need to start up every morning.